Germany mulls end of military mission in Mali | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Getting its drones and helicopters into the air is currently a lengthy procedure for the Bundeswehr in Mali.
-Every flight must be authorised 36 hours in advance by Mali's authorities.
-This is why the German army's Heron drones leased from Israel and its NH 90 transport helicopters spend most of the time on the ground.
+Every flight must be authorized 36 hours in advance by Mali's authorities.
+This is why the German army's Heron drones, leased from Israel, and its NH 90 transport helicopters spend most of the time on the ground.

-"We can still conduct our mission there," a spokesperson of the Bundeswehr Operations Command tells DW.
+"We can still conduct our mission there," a spokesperson for the Bundeswehr Operations Command told DW.
 "But we have to live with these restrictions.
 That is why our air reconnaissance is currently limited."

 The flight restrictions are just one of many controversies that have flared up between the Malian regime and its European allies.
 Last week, Bamako ordered Danish specials forces to leave the countryand this Monday, the French ambassador was expelled.
 Tensions are mounting between Mali and the European partners who have stationed troops in the West African country.